The Sinking of the Royal George – 29 August 1782

 At 7 a.m., whilst the remaining lighters were lining up alongside the great ship to deliver their loads, Thomas Williams, the Royal George’s carpenter, requested that the ship be heeled over so that a faulty cistern pipe about three feet below the waterline could be replaced.
 By 7.45 a.m. all the lower and upper deck larboard guns had been run out to their fullest extent, and the starboard guns had been drawn in mid-ships, but as this arrangement proved insufficient to induce the eight per cent heel that was required to attempt the repairs more guns on the middle deck and a large quantity of shot were hauled across from the starboard to the larboard side of the deck.

 Shortly after 9.00 a.m. the carpenter appeared on deck to request that the officer of the watch order the larboard guns to be hauled in so that the heel could be reduced.
-In a state of confusion he attended the wrong lieutenant, Morris Hollingbury, a man with a poor reputation who happened to be off duty but was aware that the artificers replacing the cistern pipe were still calling for more heel to the ship.
-Suspecting that Williams was exhibiting his usual attitude to petty difficulties, Hollingbury told the carpenter to go about his business.
-Nearby, and having left Rear-Admiral Kempenfelt writing at his desk, Captain Waghorn was walking the deck with the signal lieutenant, Philip Durham, in total ignorance of the troubles that were unfolding down in the hold.
+In a state of confusion he attended the wrong lieutenant, later reported to be Monins Hollingbury although this may not have been the case.
+In any event the officer, being aware that the artificers replacing the cistern pipe were still calling for more heel to the ship, and suspecting that Williams was exhibiting his usual attitude to petty difficulties, told the carpenter to go about his business.
+Nearby, and having left Rear-Admiral Kempenfelt writing at his desk, Captain Waghorn was walking the deck with the actual officer of the watch, Acting-Lieutenant Philip Durham, in total ignorance of the troubles that were unfolding down in the hold.

-Hollingbury’s rebuttal of the carpenter arguably consigned the Royal George to its fate, for below the heavy rum casks had carelessly been stacked too near to the gun-ports, and the sills were gradually slipping below the level of the water as the tide reached its height.
+The officer’s rebuttal of the carpenter arguably consigned the Royal George to its fate, for below the heavy rum casks had carelessly been stacked too near to the gunports, and the sills were gradually slipping below the level of the water as the tide reached its height.
 Imperceptibly, then more identifiably, the sea began to pour in.
 Alone amongst all the officers only Mr Williams seemed to recognise the jeopardy that the arranged heel had placed the ship in, and in no time he was back on the quarterdeck crying out that the ship was unable to take the strain.
-Again Hollingbury dismissed his entreaties, telling the carpenter that if he knew how best to manage the ship then he should take command.
-But by now others were becoming aware that something was amiss, not least the seaman on the gangways and in the waist who were party to the exchange between Williams and Hollingbury, and who bristled at the lieutenant’s intransigence.
+Again, the officer dismissed his entreaties, telling the carpenter that if he knew how best to manage the ship then he should take command.
+But by now others were becoming aware that something was amiss, not least the seaman on the gangways and in the waist who were party to the exchange between Williams and the officer, and who bristled at the lieutenant’s intransigence.

 Confirmation came almost immediately from the artificers working on the cistern pipe who suddenly cried out ‘avast, avast heeling, she is quite high enough!
 The ship is out of the water!’
 The carpenter and the first lieutenant hurried off the deck at the same time as the sailing master, Richard Searle, clambered aboard and rushed up to Captain Waghorn, shouting out that the ship was taking in copious amounts of water.
-Acting-Lieutenant Durham called for the drummer to beat to quarters so that the men could be summoned to run out the starboard guns.
+Acting-Lieutenant Durham called for the drummer to beat to quarters so that the men could be summoned to run out the starboard guns and run the larboard lower decks guns in.
 Whether the boy ever reached his drum is doubtful, but the men who had already been party to the carpenter’s outburst fully understood the perilous situation of the ship, and they were already rushing through the hatches to try and move the guns.

 The Royal George began to topple over further and further, crushing the rum-lighter alongside which only momentarily held the great ship at bay, and falling onto her larboard beam with her masts lying flat across the water.
 She remained in this position for some minutes, enabling hundreds of people to scramble up on to the starboard hull which still remained above the water.
 But then with a resounding and deathly explosion of air which was thrust out by the water that was swamping her she sunk below the surface, rebounded off the seabed, and settled almost upright with her fore, main and mizzen topmasts pointing skywards, and the tips of her bowsprit and stern flagstaff also visible.